-Jenna has been a member of Sokol since she was born 25 years ago.
-She was first a member of Sokol Berwyn Slavsky and came to Sokol Stickney after Sokol Berwyn closed.
+Jenna has been a member of Sokol since she was born 26 years ago.
 Both Jenna and her sister Maria grew up very connected to the Sokol community, as their mother, Jean Hruby, worked in the national office and eventually became the President of American Sokol.
-Though gymnastics has never been Jenna’s best Sokol skill, she prefers calisthenics, special number, volleyball competitions, and being a coach/volunteer at pancake breakfasts, picnics, and fundraisers alike.
-She folk dances as a part of Moravian Cultural Society since her childhood and was a Czech debutante when she was 16.
+Though gymnastics has never been Jenna’s best Sokol “skill”, she loves calisthenics, special number, volleyball competitions, and being a coach/volunteer at pancake breakfasts, picnics, and fundraisers alike.
 She played competitive volleyball through her youth and intramural volleyball at the University of San Diego.
-Jenna received a degree in Business Administration and Spanish and currently works for Hyatt Hotels Corporation in the city of Chicago.
-Upon her return to Chicago, she came back to Sokol Stickney to join us as a coach.
-Jenna most recently rode her bike to the American Sokol Slet in Cedar Rapids with the Ride2Camp crew.
-In her free time, Jenna is busy teaching cycling classes, training for marathons, and hanging out with her dog Tessa in Oak Park.
+Jenna currently works for Conagra Brands in the city of Chicago.
+Jenna most recently rode her bike to the American Sokol slet in Cedar Rapids with the Ride2Camp crew in 2017 and attended the 2018 Slet in Prague, Czech Republic.
+In her free time, Jenna is busy training for marathons and hanging out with her dog Tessa in Chicago.